apedrolam/vue-music/README.md

 # vue-music

-> A Vue.js project that displays some artists info using last.fm API
+> A Vue.js project that displays a list of the top artists of a country using last.fm API